Erland Sommarskog's home page

 write a stored procedure that permits users to select among many search

 conditions, using both dynamic and static SQL.
-There are two articles: one
+Latest revision: 2023-01-09.

 - Slow in the Application, Fast in